usertgboth/newgift/replit.md

 - Fixed top header with balance display and add button
 - Tab-based navigation with visual active state indicators
 - Filter bar with dropdown and expandable toggle
-- Search bar with icon prefix
+- Search bar with icon prefix, themed to match background
-- Grid layout for NFT cards (2 columns on mobile)
+- Grid layout for NFT cards (2 columns on mobile) with hover effects
 - Fixed bottom navigation with three primary sections
+- Multi-gift selector with add/remove controls and quantity inputs
+- Dashed border "Add Gift" button for visual clarity

 ### External Dependencies